tyroguru/BPFTrace-hol/bpftrace.md

 bpftrace scripts are made up of one or more *Action Blocks*.
 An action block contains 3 parts in the following order:

 * **A probe**: this is a place of interest where we interrupt the executing thread.
-There are numerous probe types but examples include the location of a function (e.g., strcmp(3)), an event such as a performance counter overflow event, or a periodic timer.
+There are numerous probe types but examples include the location of a function (e.g, strcmp(3)), when a system call is executed (e.g, write(2), an event such as a performance counter overflow event, or a periodic timer.
 The key point here is that this is somewhere where we can collect data.
 * **An optional predicate** (sometimes called a *filter*).
 This is a logical condition which allows us to decide if we are interested in recording data for this event.
-For example, is the current process named 'hhvm' or is the file we are writing to located in `/tmp`.
+For example, is the current process named 'bash' or is the file we are writing to located in `/tmp`.
 Predicates are contained in between two forward slash characters.
 * **Actions to record data** .
 Actions are numerous and mostly capture data that we are interested in.
 Examples of such actions may be recording the contents of a buffer, capturing a stack trace, or simply printing the current time to stdout.
 All actions are contained in between a pair of curly braces.

 An example action block looks like this:

 ```
 tracepoint:syscalls:sys_enter_write   /* The probe */
-/comm == "hhvm"/                      /* The predicate */
+/comm == "bash"/                      /* The predicate */
 {
   @[args->fd] = sum(args->count);     /* An action */
 }